Cache backends

 3. identData:81712_7e9c8309692aa221b08e6d5f6ec09fb6 (identifier->data)

-If entries are evicted (due to memory shortage), there is no mechanism in place which ensures that all entries which are related, will be evicted.
+If entries are evicted (due to memory shortage), there is no mechanism which ensures that all related entries will be evicted.
 If maxmemory-policy allkeys-lru is used, for example, this may result in the situation that the cache entry (identData) still exists, but the tag entry (tagIdents) does not.
 The tag entry reflects the relation "cache tag => cache identifier" and is used for RedisBackend::flushByTag()).
 If this entry is gone, the cache can no longer be flushed if content is changed on the page or an explicit flushing of the page cache for this page is requested.
 Once this is the case, cache flushing (for this page) is only possible via other means (such as full cache flush).

 Because of this, the following recommendations apply: